Boa orophias

 Boa orophias, the Saint Lucia boa or San Lucia boa, is a species of snake in the family Boidae.
 The species is endemic to Saint Lucia.
 Boa orophias was described as a full species by Carl Linnaeus in 1758, but many later authors have classified it as a subspecies of Boa constrictor.
 According to the IUCN Red List, Boa orophias is a species, which they have listed as Endangered.
+It eats small mammals and birds.